purescript/documentation/Old-Language-Guide.md

 \World"
 ```

-Line breaks will be ommitted from the string when written this way.
+Line breaks will be omitted from the string when written this way.
 If line breaks are required in the output, they can be inserted with `\n`, or by using an alternate string syntax, where the string is enclosed in triple double-quotes.
 This also allows the use of double quotes within the string with no need to escape them, this is commonly used when making definitions for the FFI:

 ``` purescript
 """